-Under strict circumstances, temporary access to systems, applications or data repositories may be granted to personnel who lack an appropriate security clearance or briefing.
+Under strict circumstances, temporary access to systems and their resources may be granted to personnel who lack an appropriate security clearance or briefing.
 In such circumstances, personnel should have their access controlled in such a way that they only have access to data required for them to undertake their duties.

-Control: ISM-0441; Revision: 8; Updated: Jun-22; Applicability: NC, OS, P, S, TS; Essential Eight: N/A When personnel are granted temporary access to a system, effective controls are put in place to restrict their access to only data required for them to undertake their duties.
+Control: ISM-0441; Revision: 9; Updated: Jun-25; Applicability: NC, OS, P, S, TS; Essential Eight: N/A

+When personnel are granted temporary access to systems and their resources, effective controls are put in place to restrict their access to only data required for them to undertake their duties.

-Control: ISM-0443; Revision: 3; Updated: Sep-18; Applicability: S, TS; Essential Eight: N/A Temporary access is not granted to systems that process, store or communicate caveated or sensitive compartmented information.
+Control: ISM-0443; Revision: 3; Updated: Sep-18; Applicability: S, TS; Essential Eight: N/A

+Temporary access is not granted to systems that process, store or communicate caveated or sensitive compartmented information.